justanotherlad/justanotherlad/README.md

 ## Hi,
 I'm Swastik Banerjee, I'm a Software Engineer at **Microsoft** AI (Bing/Copilot Search) 📍Hyderabad, India. <br>
-Previously, I had been the Lead Search Developer at Wolfram|Alpha. <br>
+Before this, I was the Lead Search Developer at Wolfram|Alpha. <br>
 I have an interest in Information Retrieval, Privacy-Preserving systems, and some prior research experience in Theoretical/Applied Cryptography.
 - I have worked in the industry for 4+ years now on developing and maintaining high-QPS and low-latency (backend) systems handling Search Relevance, Ranking, e2e RAG systems (hybrid search, i.e., lexical + semantic using dense retrieval/vector-embeddings and sparse/BM25) and maximizing user experience & engagement by handling the UX/Frontend of bing.com (**People Also Ask** answer) and search.wolfram.com websites; at some point I was associated with IBM Research India as a part-time research assistant working on Differential Privacy and Multi-Party Computation.
 In future, I'd like to work on the union of privacy & search, i.e., privacy-preserving search-engines (see more [here](https://www.quantamagazine.org/cryptographers-devise-an-approach-for-total-search-privacy-20231106/))
 - Pronouns: he/him